As a University of Pittsburgh online student you will have access to the same resources as our on-campus students.

 - Graduate School of Public and International Affairs (GSPIA)

-Pitt Online courses use a variety of media and technologies in our courses, so we've compiled a list of Accessibility Statements for each technology.
-Accommodations are available for students enrolled in online programs.
-Contact the Office of Disability Resources & Services for more details.
+Additionally, Pitt Online courses use a variety of media and technologies in our courses, so we've compiled a list of Accessibility Statements for each technology.

 Office of Veterans Services:

-We facilitate the transition of veterans from military to University life, support their ongoing academic success, and assist veterans, guardsmen, reservists, spouses, and dependents in receiving their military education benefits.
-Veterans Services website.
+The Office of Veterans Services facilitates the transition of veterans from military to University life, support their ongoing academic success, and assist veterans, guardsmen, reservists, spouses, and dependents in receiving their military education benefits.

 Preparing for Your Online Course